Generator Specification Checklist for EPC Projects

 • Shedding triggers: underfrequency, overload, manual priority selection

 E3.
-Paralleling and synchronization (if required)
+Paralleling and synchronization

 • Parallel quantity now and future expansion plan